Discover Your Favorite Craft Beers at These Local Outposts

 Laguna Beer Co.

-Laguna Beer Co. has two locationsāone in its namesake city, specifically in Laguna Canyon, and the other in the always-beer-weather Rancho Santa Margarita.
+Laguna Beer Co. has two locations.
+One in its namesake city, specifically in Laguna Canyon, and the other in the always-beer-weather Rancho Santa Margarita.
 During the day, these watering holes are packed with patrons looking to enjoy California-crafted cold ones.
-When the sun sets, the brewery often turns the restaurant space into a concert hall, hosting local bands and DJs for a little Laguna After Dark vibe.
-If you are looking for a recommendation, try the Tuava Guava American-style wheat with guava.
-Thereās a reason this one has won awards, not to mention that itās a fun summer sipper.
+If you are looking for a recommendation, order the Tuava Guava, an American-style wheat with guava, and the hot honey hand-tossed pizza.
+When the sun sets, the brewery often turns the restaurant space into a concert hall, hosting local bands and DJs for a Laguna After Dark vibe.
+Thereās a reason this one has won awards, not to mention that itās a fun year-round sipper.

 Locations: Laguna Beach and Rancho Santa Margarita